flappah/S1XViewer/README.md

 ![S128_sample](https://user-images.githubusercontent.com/14106566/225308463-1ac81923-42c7-4408-88f6-e2b4c81c7001.png)

-Next are two S111 screenshot.
+Next are three S111 screenshots.
 The first is a datacoding format = 2 file, the second is a datacoding format = 3 file and the third is a datacoding format = 8 file.

 ![s111_dcf2_sample](https://user-images.githubusercontent.com/14106566/225308576-9d00956c-4ee0-4301-8f8c-864aa3202210.png)